MattStypa/blego/README.md

 blego.page('page.html', 'welcome.html', { title: 'Hello World' });
 ```

-This will populate the `welcome.html` template with data passed in the last argument and save it as `page.html`.
+This will create `page.html` using the `welcome.html` template populated with data passed in the last argument.

 ## Templates
 Template files use [Handlebars.js](https://handlebarsjs.com/) to fill in static markup with dynamic content.